Saturday, February 21, 2015

 Adam Keller left here before the conflict ended.
 Adam was in Missouri for a while, but things there must have been as bad as here.
 He finally settled in Iowa.
 In Iowa, he spent the rest of his days as a farmer.
 Dying there in 1888.

-After consulting with several collectors and students of the longrifle, these two rifles currently are the only known work of Samuel K. Nelson.
+After consulting with several collectors and students of the longrifle, I found that these two rifles are currently the only known work of Samuel K. Nelson.
 If you have a rifle signed "S K N," or "S Nelson," please contact us.
 We would like to see more of his work.

-Note, Samuel K Nelson can be found in Pendleton, Hardy & Grant County Census.
-For some reason he is actually in both the Pendleton & Grant County in 1870.
-Reporting at Upper Tract for Pendleton, and Milroy District for Grant.
+Samuel K Nelson can be found in Pendleton, Hardy & Grant County Census.
+He was actually in both the Pendleton & Grant Counties in 1870.
+Reporting at Upper Tract for Pendleton and Milroy District for Grant.

 Special thanks to James Whisker for bringing these rifles to our attention.

-Thanks to Billie Jane McInernery a descendant of Adam Keller for helping us with the research & helping us put the puzzle together.
+Thanks to Billie Jane McInernery, a descendant of Adam Keller, for helping us with the research and putting the puzzle together.

 These blogs are a work in progress, new info will be added or removed as we learn more.

-* One more Samuel K Nelson rifle has been found since we first posted this.
-We are alway looking for more rifles made by him, if you have one , please contact us, we would be pleased to see it.
+* Since we first posted this, one more Samuel K Nelson rifle has been found.
+We are always looking for more rifles made by him.
+If you have one, please contact us.
+We would be pleased to see it.
 Thanks.